 The summit track begins above the North Egmont car park adjacent to the red Camphouse building.
-Climb the stile over the locked gate and wind up the gravel road to Tahurangi Lodge (private).
+Walk through the small "kissing" gate and wind up the gravel road to Tahurangi Lodge (private).
 Sections of this track are very steep.
 There is a public toilet 100m below the lodge.

 Tahurangi Lodge to the summit (2,518 m)

 The track passes in front of the Tahurangi Lodge and continues upwards, via the poled route through the rock covered Hongi Valley.
 A series of steps leads out of the valley onto the steep scoria slopes.

 Take care on these slopes as trampers above you may dislodge rocks.

 The scoria slope continues west of the Snow Valley to the Lizard (2,314 m) a prominent rocky ridge which leads up to the crater entrance.
 Sections of this route involve clambering over rocks.
 The route then crosses the crater ice to the final short climb up to the summit rock (2,518 m).
 Warning: there is ice in the crater all year round.
 Crampons and/or ice axe may be required to cross the crater at any time.